6 minute read

 router-default-754bf5f974-wtrnb 1/1 Running 0 6m33s 10.0.93.214 worker-1.sharedocp4upi45.lab.upshift.rdu2.redhat.com <none> <none>

-NOTE: If you noticed the pods for the Router Custom and Default Router Pods are located in the same OpenShift Node (worker1 in this case).
-If you create another route sharding using other Ingress Controller you will also can allocate and run the pods in the same Nodes that we checked before, coexisting several Route Sharding router pods in the same Nodes.
+NOTE: If you noticed, the pods for the Custom and Default Routers are located on the same OpenShift Node (worker1 in this case).
+If you create another route sharding using another Ingress Controller, you will also be able to allocate and run the pods on the same nodes, with several Route Sharding router pods coexisting on the same nodes.

-• Check the OpenShift ingress Services that are created the IngressControllers Default and Custom:
+• Check the OpenShift ingress Services that are created by the Default and Custom IngressControllers:

 oc get svc -n openshift-ingress